plomdawg/local-tts/NEXT_STEPS.md

 # Next Steps: Milestone 4 - API & Integrations

 ## Overview
-After completing the UI restructuring, the next step is to finalize the API specification and implement integrations with other platforms like Discord and Home Assistant.
+Now that we've completed the code restructuring, the next step is to finalize the API specification and implement integrations with other platforms like Discord and Home Assistant.

 ## Tasks

 ### 1. API Finalization

 - [ ] Create a comprehensive OpenAPI specification
-- [ ] Add API key authentication for secure access
-- [ ] Implement rate limiting for the API
 - [ ] Add detailed API documentation
 - [ ] Create example API calls and code snippets

 ### 2. Discord Integration

-- [ ] Create a Discord bot using discord.py
+- [ ] Create discord cog to plug into existing Discord bot
 - [ ] Implement text-to-speech commands
 - [ ] Add voice recording and transcription features
 - [ ] Implement voice model selection commands